 The French approach to cybersecurity and defense contrasts with that embraced by the United States or the United Kingdom.
-Most notably, France assumes a clear separation between military and civilian cyber defense.
-This means that, contrary to the National Security Agency or the U.K.’s Government Communications Headquarters, France’s leading agency for cybersecurity is civilian and not part of the intelligence community.
+Most notably, France assumes a clear separation between offensive and defensive cyber operations and actors.
+This means that, contrary to the National Security Agency or the U.K.’s Government Communications Headquarters, France’s leading agency for cybersecurity is not part of the intelligence community.
 This is a defining element of the Cyber Strategy Review and infuses the whole structure of French cyber defense.
-The rational is that having a distinct civilian agency separate from offense-oriented military intelligence agencies “facilitates the acceptance of State intervention […] whether in public administration or the economic sphere”.
+The rational is that having a distinct defensive agency separate from offense-oriented military intelligence agencies “facilitates the acceptance of State intervention […] whether in public administration or the economic sphere”.

 The National Cyber Security Agency, abbreviated in French as ANSSI and established in 2009 under the Prime Minister’s General Secretariat for Defense and National Security, has responsibility for coordination of the state’s cyber security, hosts the national computer emergency response team and acts as a regulatory body for the private sector, primarily for critical infrastructure operators.

-ANSSI has six missions—cyber threat prevention, anticipation, protection, detection, attribution and reaction.
+ANSSI is active in all of the six missions of French cyber defense—cyber threat prevention, anticipation, protection, detection, attribution and reaction.
 Because of the number of involved actors and their overlap in each mission, the National Strategy for Cyber Defense established four “operational chains” to centralize and streamline public action in the field.
 They are referred to as the protection, intelligence, judicial investigations and military-action chains.
 Two committees, one under the prime minister and the other under the president, coordinate state policies, while a center is dedicated to the coordination of its actions in times of crises.

 Peculiarities of the French cyber model are not limited to its structure for handling domestic cyber issues.
 On the diplomatic stage, France has also adopted a different stance than most of its counterparts.
 Most NATO allies are increasingly inclined to “name and shame” states involved in cyber attacks.
 The latest example can be found in October 2018, when the U.S., U.K., Canada and the Netherlands denounced Russian attempts at disrupting the Organization for the Prohibition of Chemical Weapons.
 Paris added its voice but fell short of directly blaming Moscow.
 Instead, it prefers forthright bilateral dialogues with Russia and other cyber powers such as the U.S., China, India, Brazil and Japan.
 In other words, France favors red phones over the megaphone.